Baby Grand Piano vs Upright Piano

 Not many people can justify spending £8000+ on a new U3 but thankfully, they are built so well that if you buy a professionally reconditioned U3 you will enjoy all of the benefits of a new one for about half the price.
 That is why it remains the most recommended piano in the UK.
 Ask your piano teacher or tuner if they recommend a properly reconditioned U3 and most will say yes.

 If you have the money to buy a high quality baby grand piano that has been made in Japan or Germany then you should consider that as a serious option.
 New ones will cost you over £14,000.
 Used ones will be around £10,000.
-If you are mainly looking for a nice piece of furniture then go for the latest Chinese or Indonesian made baby grand piano for around £5000.
-It won’t sound as good and it’s value will plummet very quickly but it will look very very nice.
+However, try do see if you can push to at least a C1 or G1 (5ft 3in) or ideally a C2 or G2 (5ft 7in).
+If you are mainly looking for a nice piece of furniture then go for the latest cheaply built Chinese or Indonesian made baby grand piano for around £5000.
+It won’t sound very nice, it won’t hold its value, but it will look very very nice.

 If you have less than £5000 to spend and you are looking for a top quality instrument then I would say that a baby grand piano is not the right choice for you.
 I would suggest spending between £3000 – £5000 on the highest quality, properly reconditioned Yamaha U3 that you can find.
 They have a full, rich tone and a professional quality action.
 They are suitable for grade 1 and also for beyond grade 8.